 Better Infrastructure – Better Science – Better Society

 From 2018-2020, the entire social science community in the Netherlands has united in an unprecedented level of financial, technical, and political support for a shared research infrastructure: ODISSEI.
 This momentum and initiative is now been supported, exploited, and extended, so that ODISSEI can facilitate a new generation of social science and avoid missing the research potential unleashed by the digital age.
 The Dutch social science community is committed to carrying ODISSEI into the future.
 This proposal seeks to transition ODISSEI from a fledgling collaboration into a truly national infrastructure that facilitates ground-breaking social science research at scale.

-ODISSEI is financed from member organisations‘ contributions and a from an Dutch Research Council (NWO) Roadmap grant (May 2020).
+ODISSEI is financed by member organisations‘ contributions and a Dutch Research Council (NWO) Roadmap grant (May 2020).